How to avoid line-feed problems

 - Keep plenty of line on the trimmer head.
 Don't worry that your line is too long - the trimmer head has a blade that will cut off any excess so it's the optimum length.

-- Remember that most automatic line-feed trimmers release more line when you start the strimmer.
+- Remember that most automatic line-feed trimmers release more line when you start the grass trimmers.
 So each time you take your finger off the trigger and depress it again, more line will feed out.
-As you will naturally do this many times as you strim, there should be no need to worry about having enough line.
+As you will naturally do this many times as you trim, there should be no need to worry about having enough line.